 - COLD soda water or club soda or seltzer water – NOT sparkling mineral water which is naturally carbonated (ie fizzy).
 We want something that has man made bubbles in it which is fizzier.
 The fizz helps with the puff, the cold is key for ultra crispy: the shock of the cold batter hitting the hot oil = super crispy virtually immediately;

 - MORE cornflour/cornstarch than flour – flour has gluten which causes crispy batters to soften.
-Cornflour is gluten free, so using this in the batter is key for crispiness.
+Cornflour is gluten-free, so using this in the batter is key for crispiness.
+(A use rice flour in a similar way in my Crispy Beer Battered Fish.)
 Why not just use all cornflour?
 Because it becomes like a thick glue that’s not workable as a batter, and also because cornflour stays white when fried.
 We want a nice golden colour for Honey Chicken;

 - Flour – we need some to to activate the baking powder to make this crispy coating puffy (baking powder doesn’t work on cornflour) and also so the chicken pieces fry up nice and golden (as above – cornflour doesn’t go golden when fried, it’s stays white); and